Top 5 Lead Generation Tips in Management Consulting

 Among professional services firms and especially within the management consulting niche, there are many factors involved with getting the next contract.
 The strength of relationships among buyers and influencers, the brand, where prospects are in their buying cycle – just to name a few – all can affect getting that signature and lead some firms to question what marketing activities to focus on.

 Fortunately, there is data to guide firms.
 The Hinge Research Institute has a growing body of research that shows the benefits of engaging in digital marketing.
-For example, in a recent report by Hinge, we found that most prospective buyers do the following:
+For example, in a report by Hinge, we found that most prospective buyers do the following:

 - Look at your website (80.8%)